DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 She wasn't planning to deny it.
 After all it was exactly as the elder had said.
 Thanks to the elven spy Qubiley, they were aware of Io Resistance's state of affairs.
-They had no way to counter, if the foreign gods would decide to attack.
+They had no way to counter, if the sidhes would decide to attack.

 "I want to ask you something too.
 Why are my plans of such interest to you?"